gr4vy/gr4vy-go/api/docs/TransactionsApi.md

     giftCardLast4 := "7890" // string | Filters for transactions that have at least one gift card redemption where the last 4 digits of its gift card number matches exactly with the provided value. (optional) hasGiftCardRedemptions := true // bool | When set to `true`, filters for transactions that have at least one gift card redemption associated with it.
 When set to `false`, filter for transactions that have no gift card redemptions. (optional) hasRefunds := true // bool | When set to `true`, filter for transactions that have at least one completed refund (including gift card refunds) associated with it.
-When set to `false`, filter for transactions that have no completed refunds. (optional) id := TODO // string | Filters for the transaction that has a matching `id` value. (optional) metadata := []string{"Inner_example"} // []string | Filters for transactions where their `metadata` values contain all of the provided `metadata` keys.
+When set to `false`, filter for transactions that have no completed refunds. (optional) hasSettlements := true // bool | When set to `true`, filter for transactions that have at least one settlement.
+When set to `false`, filter for transactions that have no settlements. (optional) id := TODO // string | Filters for the transaction that has a matching `id` value. (optional) metadata := []string{"Inner_example"} // []string | Filters for transactions where their `metadata` values contain all of the provided `metadata` keys.
 The value sent for `metadata` must be formatted as a JSON string, and all keys and values must be strings.
 This value should also be URL encoded.
 Duplicate keys are not supported.
 If a key is duplicated, only the last appearing value will be used. (optional) method := []string{"card"} // []string | Filters the results to only the items for which the `method` has been set to this value. (optional)